 Figure~\ref{fig:lmc_passages} summarizes our results for the planarity of satellites during an LMC analogue pericenter passage compared to all other satellite systems during $z\sim0-0.7$.
 In general, the presence of an LMC analogue leads to thinner and more kinematically coherent satellite planes on average.
 The presence of an LMC analogue shrinks the range of spatial plane metric values and slightly shifts them towards smaller (thinner) values.
 In particular, the range of axis ratios is much smaller in the presence of an LMC analogue.
 The right panel of Figure~\ref{fig:lmc_passages} also shows that the presence of an LMC analogue is correlated with more of the simulation distribution having tighter orbital alignment of satellites.
-For all three metrics, we are $\sim2-3$ times more likely to measure a MW-like plane during an LMC pericentric passage compared ot the general simulation sample.
-Thus, the presence of the LMC on first infall may contribute significantly to the thin and kinematically coherent satellite plane around the MW.
+For all three metrics, we are $\sim2-3$ times more likely to measure a MW-like plane during an LMC pericentric passage compared to the general simulation sample.
+This result persists if we widen our time window to $\pm10$ snapshots ($\sim500$ Myr).
+The enhancement in the fraction of snapshots with MW-like spatial planes and an LMC near pericenter washes out for time windows larger than $\sim500$ Myr, but the enhancement for MW-like kinematic planes persists in even the largest time window ($\pm40$ snapshots or $\sim2$ Gyr) that we tested.
+If we instead use the `best-available' proper motion data set from \citet{Pawlowski2020}, the increased likelihood of measuring a MW-like kinematic plane is actually strengthened, because only 1 per cent of the general snapshot sample during $z\sim0-0.7$ is MW-like versus 11 per cent near LMC analogue pericenters (see Appendix~\ref{proper_motion_appendix}).
+Thus, the presence of the LMC on first infall may contribute significantly to the thin and (even more so) kinematically coherent satellite plane around the MW.